Centurion (tree)

 Centurion is the name given to a single Eucalyptus regnans tree growing in Southern Tasmania, Australia.
 The tree was first measured by climber-deployed tapeline at 99.6 m tall in 2008, and was subsequently re-measured to be 100.5 m tall by ground laser in 2018.
 This discovery places E. regnans as the third-tallest tree species in the world after the coast redwood and the Himalayan cypress (which is generally much shorter), and taller than both the Sitka spruce and Coastal Douglas Fir.

-It was discovered in August 2008 by employees of Forestry Tasmania while analysing the data collected by LiDAR system used in mapping and assessment of state forest resources.
+Centurion was discovered in August 2008 by employees of Forestry Tasmania while analysing data collected by the LiDAR system used to map and assess state forest resources.

 Condition

-The tree is in a small patch of very old forest surrounded by secondary forest and has survived logging and forest fires by coincidence.
+Centurion grows in a small patch of very old forest surrounded by secondary forest, and it has survived logging and forest fires by coincidence.
 Near Centurion grew two other giant trees: the 86.5 m E. regnans named Triarius and The Prefect, which had a girth of 19 m until destroyed in the 2019 fires.

-In February 2019 it was damaged from a bushfire that devastated the surrounding area but appears to have initially survived.
+In February 2019, Centurion was damaged by a bushfire that devastated the surrounding area, but Centurion appears to have initially survived.
 A new hollow in the base was created by the fire.

 Height

-Two more recent measurements indicated that the tree was growing, albeit very slowly.
-In January 2014 the tree was climbed and the tape drop indicated the tree had grown to 99.82 m.
-However, a further tape drop done in 2016 obtained the slightly lower height of 99.67 m.
+Two post-2008 measurements indicated that the tree is growing, albeit very slowly.
+In January 2014 the tree was climbed; the tape-drop indicated the tree had grown to 99.82 m.
+However, a further tape-drop in 2016 indicated a lesser height of 99.67 m.
 Centurion was re-measured again by ground laser in December 2018 and was found to have possibly reached 100.5 meters in height.
-Unfortunately, largely due to the 2019 Tasmania fires, by 2025 Centurion had lost 4 meters of height and now measures 96 meters tall, with many trees nearby having died in the aftermath of the fire.
-Centurion now ranks sixth as tallest living tree species.
+By 2025, largely from the 2019 Tasmanian fires, Centurion had lost 4 meters of height; it was measured at 96 meters tall, and many nearby trees had died.
+Centurion now ranks sixth among the world's tallest living trees.

 The diameter of Centurion is 4.05 metres, its girth exceeds 12 metres, and its volume has been estimated at 268 cubic metres.
 The name "Centurion" was saved for the hundredth noble tree to be discovered by Forestry Tasmania and coincided with the height of the tree.
 Named after centurions (Roman officers), the root of the name contains centum, which in Latin means "one hundred".
-Centurion is alternately known as "the Bradman" as the height of the tree at 99.82 metres was close to the Test run average of the Australian cricketer Donald Bradman.
+Centurion is alternately known as "the Bradman" as the height of the tree (at 99.82 metres) was close to the Test run average of the Australian cricketer Donald Bradman.